wjr2/reinstall_homebrew/README.md

 	Python

-	File with list of formulae from previous machine; "$ brew list > file.txt"
+	File with list of formulae from previous machine -- "$ brew list > file.txt"

-#### Problems?
+-- Process:

+	0) locate your newline separated file of formulae to install; e.g., ./file.txt

+	1) from git repo, run "$ bash homebrew.sh file.txt"

+	2) pour a glass of your favorite beverage (I'll have a Racer 5 IPA, thanks.)

+	3) wait nearly an eternity (depending on which formulae you're installing)

+	4) rejoice in having saved yourself some time!

+#### Problems with homebrew installation?

+	stackexchange.com is your friend.

+#### Problems with these scripts?

 	Contact Billy at fdf16862 - at - opayq.com

 #### The MIT License (MIT)